 1 shallot, chopped

 Heat oil in a large pot over medium heat.
 Add leek, shallot and garlic and sauté until tender, about 8 minutes.
-Add vegetable stock and bring to a boil.
-Add peas and cook until tender, about 3-5 minutes.
+Add vegetable broth and bring to a boil.
+Add peas and cook until tender, about 3-5 minutes if using frozen peas, longer if using fresh.
 Remove from heat.
-Add mint and season with salt and pepper.
+Add mint and ½ teaspoon salt.

 Purée the soup in a high-speed blender until very smooth.
-Stir in cashew cream and adjust salt.
-Alternatively, you can add the cashew cream later, as a dollop in the center of a bowl of soup, just before serving.
+Return to cleaned pot.
+Stir in cream and adjust salt and add pepper.
+Alternatively, you can add the cream later, as a dollop on top of your bowl of soup, just before serving.
 Or, you can choose to omit it altogether.
-You could also top your soup with slices of avocado.

 After my recipe post of the Sweet Pea Breakfast Muffins, I received a few requests from readers to come up with a gluten free version.
 Here it is.
 I hope you love it!